GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 To manage and configure the roles for each users, Agencies will need to have an account and write access to the Identity & Access Management Services.
 If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

+**<u>Before you Start</u>**

+To manage and configure the roles for each users, Agencies will need to have an account and write access to the Identity & Access Management Services.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**

 Other than the diagram above, Agencies may refer [here](https://support.envisioniot.com/docs/enos/en/latest/iam/concept/index.html) for the implementation details via the DECADA Management Portal.